oakmac/phase1-final-project-requirements/README.md

 This is the final project for "Phase 1" of the Flex course for [DigitalCrafts] Houston.

-You must complete this project in accordance with the requirements laid out below in order to fulfill Texas state requirements for credit for the course.
+> NOTE: You must complete this project in accordance with the requirements laid out below in order to fulfill Texas state requirements for credit for the course.
 If you have any questions or concerns about the requirements, please see an instructor.

 [DigitalCrafts]:https://www.digitalcrafts.com/